buddhist-uni/buddhist-uni.github.io/_authors/werner-karel.md

 title: "Karel Werner"
 ---

-A scholar of ancient, Indian Buddhism.
+A scholar of ancient Indian Buddhism.